Jazz legend John Coltrane personified cool.

 Pennrose’s arrogance is particularly galling given the company has feasted on public subsidies seasoned with political donations for nearly 40 years.
 In 1989, a Philadelphia Inquirer story noted the company’s reliance on government subsidies.

 Pennrose doesn’t think our stories matter, but we do.
-It’s our responsibility to remember the ancestors and preserve their legacy for future generations. #BlackCultureMatters
+It’s our responsibility to remember the ancestors and preserve their legacy for present and future generations. #BlackCultureMatters